emrgnt-cmplxty/automata/automata/docs/core/database/json_vector_database.rst

-JSONVectorDatabase
+JSONEmbeddingVectorDatabase
 ==================

-``JSONVectorDatabase`` is a concrete class that provides a vector database that saves into a JSON file.
+``JSONEmbeddingVectorDatabase`` is a concrete class that provides a vector database that saves into a JSON file.
 It inherits from ``VectorDatabaseProvider``, an abstract base class for different types of vector database providers.
-The main purpose of ``JSONVectorDatabase`` is to store and manage symbol embeddings in a JSON file, allowing for adding, updating, and discarding symbol embeddings, among other functionalities.
+The main purpose of ``JSONEmbeddingVectorDatabase`` is to store and manage symbol embeddings in a JSON file, allowing for adding, updating, and discarding symbol embeddings, among other functionalities.